Holland Marsh: 20th Century

 In October 1954, Hurricane Hazel overwhelmed the polder's drainage system with unprecedented heavy rains, resulting in the dykes being breached at the north canal.
 Within six hours the whole area was flooded.
 The canals were designed with the bank on the outside of the marsh several inches lower than the bank on the inside, so that flooding will occur outside of the marsh first, but the amount of runoff flowing into the valley from the surrounding uplands was so great that this failsafe became ineffective.
 The pipes below the marsh, which opened into the canal system with one-way valves to prevent flooding, also became ineffective.
 Highway 400 was five feet underwater.
 The residents were alerted to the flood because it happened in the evening when they had returned from their fields, and the party phone line rang in all the homes as residents called each other to warn of the flood.
 Those with houses that had only one floor escaped to neighbours with a second floor, and many had boats or canoes that they used for recreation.
 Many residents were taken in over the winter by neighbours in the town of Bradford.

 On May 31, 1985, a tornado touched down in the Bradford West Gwillimbury portion of the marsh west of Hwy.
 400, lifting the roof off of one house on north Canal Road (Simcoe Road #8), and downing power lines and trees and ruining at least one house along Fraser Street.
 The devastation on Fraser Street was so extensive that it was renamed Tornado Road.
 The wind of the accompanying storm was of such velocity that many acres of crops were ruined.
 The storm also resulted in a tornado touching down in Barrie, killing eight and injuring 155 persons, and a tornado touching down in Bolton, destroying at least one house and injuring a teenage girl who was airlifted to hospital and later fully recovered.

 Reclamation of southernmost polder

 Professor William Day led the project to reclaim the large southernmost Holland Marsh polder, which was completed in 1930.
 The canal system was created by engineer Alexander Baird of Sarnia, Ontario.

 Weather

 During prolonged droughts, the Holland Marsh is prone to dust storms.
 A chance of dust storms only exists in the spring before the crops have a chance to grow or in the fall after the crops are harvested.
-This has happened once in the last 10 years.